Steak Strips with Dumplings

 - 3/4 pound beef top round steak, cut into 1/2-inch strips

 - 2/3 cup condensed cream of chicken soup, undiluted

 - 1/2 cup beef broth

 - 1/4 cup each chopped onion, green pepper and celery

 - Sprinkle steak with pepper.
 In a small skillet, brown steak in oil over medium-high heat.
 Transfer to a 1-1/2-qt. slow cooker.
 Combine the soup, broth and vegetables; pour over steak.
 Cover and cook on low for 4-5 hours.

 - For dumplings, in a small bowl, combine the flour, baking powder and salt.
 Stir in egg and milk just until blended.
 Drop by tablespoonfuls onto meat mixture.
 Sprinkle with parsley.

-- Cover and cook on high for 1 hour or until a toothpick inserted in a dumpling comes out clean (do not lift the cover while cooking).
-Yield: 2 servings.
+- Cover and cook on high until a toothpick inserted in a dumpling comes out clean (do not lift the cover while cooking), about 1 hour.

 My husband loved it.
 Was a perfect amount for two.